The Ultimate 4 Days in Lake Como Itinerary

 I absolutely loved wandering through the gardens and taking in the stunning views of Lake Como, and of course, taking a million pictures!

 It’s also possible to stay at the Villa Cipressi, but let me warn you, it’s not cheap.
 But if you want a splurge, I can only recommend booking a stay there.
+Imagine waking up and having the botanical gardens every morning to yourself without the crowds!

 Villa Monastero

 Sticking with villas, after you’ve had a nice look at Villa Cipressi, make your way to Villa Monastero, one of Varenna’s most prominent historical locations.
-It’s right next to Villa Cipressi so it’s super easy to get to.
+It’s right next to Villa Cipressi, so it’s super easy to get to.

 Some would say the facade of the Villa Monastero warrants a visit on its own, but there’s much more to this landmark than meets the eye.